Yoshka/Docs/aspnet/mvc/views/razor.rst

 .. code-block:: c#

   @model LoginViewModel

 Generates the following class

 .. code-block:: c#

  public class _Views_Account_Login_cshtml : RazorPage<LoginViewModel>

 This allows you to access the strongly typed model in your Razor page through the ``Model`` property:

 .. code-block:: none

   <div>The Login Email: @Model.Email</div>

-Obviously you must pass the model from your controller to the view.
+Obviously you must pass the model from the controller to the view.
 See :ref:`Strongly-typed-models-keyword-label` for more information.

 ``@inherits``
 ^^^^^^^^^^^^^^^